guarize/trybe-exercises/01-fundamentos/bloco-05-javascript-dom-eventos-e-web-storage/dia-1-javascript-dom-e-seletores/lecture-5.1/README.md

 ### Do as follows:

-- [ ] Retrieve the element that contains the page title and do something with it, like changing it to the name of your favorite movie.
+- [x] Retrieve the element that contains the page title and do something with it, like changing it to the name of your favorite movie.
-- [ ] Now retrieve the second paragraph and use your creativity to change it.
+- [x] Now retrieve the second paragraph and use your creativity to change it.
-- [ ] Por fim, recupere o subtítulo e altere-o também.
+- [x] Finally, retrieve the subtitle and change it too.

 ### Using the same template as in the previous exercise:

-- [ ] Add an equal class for both paragraphs.
+- [x] Add an equal class for both paragraphs.
-- [ ] Retrieve your paragraphs via JavaScript, using getElementsByClassName.
+- [x] Retrieve your paragraphs via JavaScript, using `getElementsByClassName`.
-- [ ] Change some of the style of the first one.
+- [x] Change some of the style of the first one.
-- [ ] Retrieve the subtitle and change its color using the function getElementsByTagName.
+- [x] Retrieve the subtitle and change its color using the function `getElementsByTagName`.